Students can attend the daily lunchtime UCAS drop-in sessions at all campuses to get application or finance support with a careers adviser.

 Preparing for University

-Have a look at the two interactive websites from the University of Birmingham.
-Tips4uni will help you with the application process and Skills4uni will help you develop your planning and research skills for A-levels and beyond.
+Have a look at the two interactive websites to help you start preparing for University.
+UCAS will help you with the application process and Skills4uni will help you develop your planning and research skills for A-levels and beyond.

 - Apply to Uni